 Since 1992 Dome has been the UK Home of Soul and R&B. We have been privileged to work with some of the very finest artists in the soul and jazz genres.
 Our early discoveries included Beverley Knight, Hil St Soul and Dennis Taylor.
-Since then our artist roster has included legends and newcomers - Brenda Russell, Rahsaan Patterson, Incognito, Eric Roberson, Avery*Sunshine, George Duke, Shaun Escoffery, Jarrod Lawson, the James Taylor Quartet, Anthony David, and so many more.
+Since then our artist roster has included legends and newcomers - Brenda Russell, Rahsaan Patterson, Incognito, Eric Roberson, Avery*Sunshine, Simon Law, George Duke, Shaun Escoffery, Jarrod Lawson, the James Taylor Quartet, Anthony David, and so many more.
 We are also home to the Soul Lounge compilation series.
 We hope you enjoy our music and our artists and, if so, please help us to spread the word around the world.

 Dome celebrates its 25th birthday with this 50-track digital album collection, bookended by the label’s first signing Lulu (with Bobby Womack) on “I’m Back For More” and most recent signing Simon Law (with Carol Wheeler) with “Morning Love”.

 Twice Grammy-nominated Eric Roberson is releasing a series of themed mini-albums throughout 2017 titled ”Earth”, “Wind” and “Fire”.
 First up is “Earth”, an April six-track package, which includes “Million Dollars” - already playlisted at London’s urban station Mi-Soul - and “Looking For”, both co-written by Eric with producer Daniel Crawford.
 Bonus track “Superman” features guest vocals from Glenn Lewis and keyboard contributions from James Poyser.